google/dawn/docs/tint/arch.md

 `ProgramBuilder` along with semantic information generated by the `Resolver`.

-Like `ProgramBuilder`, `Program::IsValid()` may be called to ensure the AST is structurally correct and semantically valid, and that the `Resolver` did not report any errors.
+`Program::IsValid()` may be called to ensure the program is structurally correct **and** semantically valid, and that the `Resolver` did not report any errors during validation.

 Unlike the `ProgramBuilder`, a `Program` is fully immutable, and is part of the public Tint API.
 The immutable nature of `Program`s make these entirely safe